 - salt & pepper to taste

 - Wash and remove the stems and leaves from the parsley root and carrots.
 Chop the greens from the tops of the onion knobs.
 Peel the carrots and parsley root.
-Chop all into approximately 1 inch pieces.
+Chop all into approximately 1-inch pieces.

-- Melt two tablespoons of butter in a sauce pan.
-Add the chopped carrots, parsley root and onions to the pan.
-Saute until just turning tender, about 10 minutes, then add two cups of chicken broth.
+- Melt two tablespoons of butter in a saucepan.
+Add the chopped carrots, parsley root, and onions to the pan.
+Sauté until just turning tender, about 10 minutes.
+Then add two cups of chicken broth.

 - Bring to a rolling simmer for 10 minutes.
 Transfer the soup to a food processor and pulse until the soup has reached a smooth consistency.

 - Pour the soup back into the pan.
 Add the curry powder, cayenne pepper, garam masala, and ginger powder.
 Simmer over a medium-low temperature for 20 minutes, stirring occasionally.

 - While the soup simmers, make the pesto by placing the the parsley and carrot leaves into the food processor along with the onion greens.
 Drizzle in the olive oil and toss in the almonds.
 Pulse until smooth, then add the sour cream and pulse until combined.